Aphex Twin: Early life

-James grew up in Cornwall (pictured: Cornwall's Chapel Porth, seen on the cover and referenced in the liner notes of James's 1993 album Surfing on Sine Waves).
+James grew up in Cornwall; Chapel Porth appeared on the cover of his 1993 Polygon Window album Surfing on Sine Waves and is referenced in its liner notes.

 James was born on 18 August 1971 in Limerick, Ireland, to Welsh parents.
-According to James, he had a stillborn older brother also named Richard whose name he inherited.
-In a 1997 interview James stated that this death occurred while his family had moved to Canada in 1968 for his father's mining work; it led his mother to reuse the name because "she didn't want to accept the death of the child."
-James grew up in Cornwall, where he lived in Lanner while attending Redruth School in Redruth.
-James said he liked growing up there, "cut off from the city and the rest of the world".
-He became interested in making sounds before writing music, and as a child he played with the strings inside his family piano and disassembled tape equipment.
-In a 2001 interview James said that at age 11 he won £50 in a competition for producing sound on a Sinclair ZX81, a home computer with no sound hardware: "I played around with machine code and found some codes that retuned the TV signal so that it made this really weird noise when you turned the volume up."
-However, Fact Magazine reported in 2017 that this contest story is dubious, and likely based on a program published in Your Computer Magazine 1982, for which the author (G. N. Owen) was paid £6.
-James states that he bought his first synthesizer at age 12 and after taking an interest in electronics would modify analogue synthesisers "and junk" to make noise.
+He has said that he had a stillborn older brother, also named Richard, and was later given the same name.
+In a 1997 interview, James said his brother had died in Canada in 1968, where his parents had moved for his father's mining work, and that his mother kept the name because she could not accept the death.

+James was raised in Cornwall, living in Lanner and attending Redruth School in Redruth.
+He later described Cornwall as isolated from cities, a quality he said he enjoyed.
+Before writing music, he became interested in making sounds: as a child he played with the strings inside the family piano, experimented with tape recorders, and later began modifying electronic equipment.

+In a 2001 interview, James said that when he was 11 he won £50 in a competition for producing sound on a Sinclair ZX81, a home computer with no dedicated sound hardware.
+Fact questioned this story in 2017, citing a similar program published in Your Computer Magazine in 1982 under the name G. N. Owen, for which the author was paid £6.

-James began making music aged 14, partially as a refuge from the "bloody awful" Jesus and Mary Chain albums played by his sister.
-Cornwall had few record shops, but a thriving nightlife in which acid house was popular.
-James claimed to have been making music with similarities to acid and techno for years before hearing the genres, leading him to purchase every record he could find in the styles.
-In his late teens, James began DJing at clubs and raves, and included his own tracks in his sets.
-He studied at Cornwall College from 1988 to 1990 and graduated with a National Diploma in engineering.
-According to one lecturer, he often wore headphones during practical lessons and had a "kind of mystique about him ...
-I think some of the other students were a bit in awe of him."
+James bought his first synthesizer at age 12 and began making music at age 14.
+Cornwall had few record shops, but acid house was popular in its nightlife; James later said he had been making music similar to acid and techno before encountering the genres and then sought out records in those styles.
+He studied at Cornwall College from 1988 to 1990, graduating with a National Diploma in engineering.
+One of his lecturers recalled that James often wore headphones during practical lessons and already had a "kind of mystique" among other students.